javo0101/introGIS/sections/11-configuring-the-pop-up.md

 As you'll see, the pop-up doesn't look very nice.
 The names won't make much sense to the map viewer, and the viewer probably wouldn't be interested in some of the information, like the `ntacode`.

-Let's configure our pop-up so that it looks better and provides better information.
+Let's configure our pop-up so that it looks better and provides more useful information.

 1. In the map's Layers Panel, **hover over** where it has the name of the shapefile `NYCntaPerBlack`, and you will see some options appear below it—"Show Legend", "Show Table", "Change Style", and "More Options."
 2. Select **More Options** by clicking the three dots below the name of the map layer.